 Establishing enduring peace in fragile and conflict-affected states requires a coordinated approach, one in which civilian and military agencies consciously collaborate.
 However, many groups aren’t aware of other organizations’ initiatives, don’t understand their purposes, and fail to synchronize resources—resulting in duplicative, piecemeal efforts, inefficient use of limited resources, and other negative consequences.

 The U.S. Institute of Peace (USIP) promotes lasting peace in areas of conflict by implementing a comprehensive approach across government agencies and nongovernmental and international organizations.
-Through education, convening of working groups, and training, including interactive exercises, USIP makes national and international actors more aware of each other’s efforts and encourages cooperation.
+Through education, engagement, and interactive exercises and training, USIP makes national and international actors more aware of each other’s efforts and encourages cooperation.
 Recent work includes:

 USIP partners with the Departments of Defense and State, the U.S. Agency for International Development, and nongovernmental and international organizations to design and implement each ITX.
 These exercises:

-- Promote and develop relationships, mutual understanding, knowledge sharing, and cooperation
+- Promote and develop relationships, mutual understanding, knowledge sharing, coordination, and cooperation.

-Convening with Purpose.
 USIP inhabits a unique role in conflict prevention and peacebuilding: As an independent, nonpartisan institute, USIP can engender trust on multiple sides of conflicts.
 Building on this role, the Institute brings together civilian and military practitioners and policymakers to troubleshoot issues identified in the field.
 Some of our work includes:

-The course, “Dealing Effectively with Uncertainty: Civilian Military Relations in Complex Operational Environments: Improving Effectiveness in Shared Spaces,” is organized around four themes: environment, actors, and transitions.
+The course, “Civilian-Military Relations in Complex Operational Environments: Improving Effectiveness in Shared Spaces,” is organized around three themes: environment, actors, and transitions.
 Leadership and communication are integrated throughout.
 Two central questions guide the curriculum: